History of Hungary: Transition to communism (1944–1949)

 The Soviets originally planned for a piecemeal introduction of the communist regime in Hungary, therefore when they set up a provisional government in Debrecen on 21 December 1944, they were careful to include representatives of several moderate parties.
 Following the demands of the Western Allies for a democratic election, the Soviets authorized the only essentially free election held in post-war eastern Europe in Hungary in November 1945.
 This was also the first election held in Hungary on the basis of universal franchise.

 People voted for party lists, not for individual candidates.
 The Independent Smallholders' Party, a center-right peasant party, won 57% of the vote.
 Despite the hopes of the communists and the Soviets that the distribution of the aristocratic estates among the poor peasants would increase their popularity, the Hungarian Communist Party received only 17% of the votes.
 The Soviet commander in Hungary, Marshal Voroshilov, refused to allow the Smallholders' Party to form a government on their own.
 Under Voroshilov's pressure, the Smallholders organized a coalition government including the communists, the social democrats and the National Peasant Party (a left-wing peasant party), in which the communists held some of the key posts.
 On 1 February 1946 Hungary was declared a republic, and the leader of the Smallholders, Zoltán Tildy, became president.
 He handed over the office of prime minister to Ferenc Nagy.
 Mátyás Rákosi, leader of the Communist Party, became deputy prime minister.
 Another leading communist, László Rajk, became minister of the interior responsible for controlling law enforcement and established the Hungarian security police (ÁVH).
-The communists exercised constant pressure on the Smallholders both inside and outside the government.
+The communists exercised constant pressure on the Smallholders.
 They nationalized industrial companies, banned religious civil organizations and occupied key positions in local public administration.
 In February 1947, the police began arresting leaders of the Smallholders Party, charging them with "conspiracy against the republic".
 Several prominent figures decided to emigrate or were forced to escape abroad, including Prime Minister Nagy in May 1947.
-Later, Rákosi boasted that he had dealt with his partners in the government, one by one, cutting them off like slices of salami.